loqalabs/loqa-meta/community/README.md

 This directory will house guidelines, onboarding materials, and communication templates to support contributors and maintainers.

+## Extension Labs

+Looking to build or share a skill?
+Visit [Extension Labs](extension-labs/README.md) for templates, best practices, and the community showcase.

 ## GitHub Discussions

 Discussions are enabled on both [`loqa-core`](https://github.com/ambiware-labs/loqa-core/discussions) and [`loqa-meta`](https://github.com/ambiware-labs/loqa-meta/discussions).
 Use the following categories when starting new threads: